opnfv/armband/docs/configguide/installerconfig.rst

 a wide range of capabilities that you can enable Fuel to add to your OpenStack clouds.

-The OPNFV Brahmaputra version of Fuel provides a set of pre-packaged plugins developed by OPNFV:
+The OPNFV Colorado version of Fuel provides a set of pre-packaged plugins developed by OPNFV:

 +--------------------+------------------------------------------------------+